What parent doesn’t love to see their teenager do well in sports? But for some parents, enthusiasm can go too far.

 7. Take an interest in the entire team, not just your player.

 The more you know the more you will understand what is happening on and off the field.

 9. If you get upset, wait 24 hours before deciding on an action plan.

-“Your child needs your steadfast love at all times, win or loose.” explains Grant, “By doing this you teach them that you appreciate their efforts.”
+“Your child needs your steadfast love at all times, win or lose.” explains Grant.
+“By doing this, you teach them that you appreciate their efforts.”

 Above all, remember that good coaches seek to balance the demands of the sport with the well-being (on and off the field) of their players.
 “I care so much about all the kids that want to play for me,” says Gries.
 “It’s more than just a sport.
 It’s about having an impact on a kid, and that is what it’s really all about.”